 Both authors mentions a study, the Solnick-Hemenway study.
 Both authors give their interpretations of the study.

 A study has no objective truth.
 The Solnick-Hemenway merely reported some observations.
-Lines 24-33 report the results of the study.
+The fourth paragraph of passage A reports the results of the study.
 The study found that people would prefer to have a smaller amount of money if they were richer than other people.

 The author of Passage A thinks that this means we experience rivalry with our peers.
 We compare ourselves to others, and want to have more money than them.